denisrosset/contour-plot/README.md

 These fields should contain the parameters passed to `plot` and `fill` in a cell array, such as `{'r-'}` for a red line.

-The `ContoursInit`, `ContoursUpdate` and `ContoursPlot` perform the same operations for a family of convex sets; `ContoursUpdate` will perform a single oracle call to refine the convex set that has currently the worst approximation.
-See `ExampleMulti.m`.
+The `ContourDataSet` class performs the same operations for a family of convex sets; `dataset.updatedOracles` will perform a single oracle call to refine the convex set that has currently the worst approximation.
+See `ExampleMultiOracles.m`.

 An example below, which required less than 100 oracle calls *in total* for the picture.

 ![Animation](optimizedanim.gif)

+It is also possible to use ContourData/ContourDataSet with functions that define convex sets according to CVX convention.
+See `ExampleCVX.m` and `ExampleMultiCVX.m` for a use case.